monsdar/FitzLane/README.md

-# FitzBot
+# FitzLane
-BotManager for FitzNet
+LaneManager for FitzNet